 A City Makes a Fantastic Classroom

 Don’t get me wrong.
 We definitely use our travels to educate.
 There’s plenty to learn in any location.
-History, geography, science…we use notebooks, pamphlets, maps, whatever we can find for the area.
+History, geography, science…we use these notebooks to journal and draw as well as take notes.
+We use pamphlets, maps, whatever we can find for the area.
+We also reach out to visitors bureaus in advance and they will send us loads of great stuff we can go over before we go.

 Another favorite activity is letting them use the maps to help us navigate.
 The younger ones do the park maps and my oldest uses the maps in the city.
 Of course, I must add the importance of double-checking lest you find yourself on the wrong side of town due to miscalculations!
 Not that I have any experience with that.
 Bus numbers can be confusing!
 Just saying.